David Alston: Work Portfolio

 ‘Scottish Slave-owners in Suriname: 1651–1863’, Northern Scotland, 9 (Edinburgh University Press, 2018)

-Slaves and Highlanders: Silenced Histories of Scotland and the Caribbean (Edinburgh University Press, 2021)
+Slaves and Highlanders: Silenced Histories of Scotland and the Caribbean (Edinburgh University Press, 2021) – Saltire Society Scottish Book of the Year 2022.

 With Caroline Vawdrey: East Church, Cromarty: A Guide (Scottish Redundant Churches Trust, 2012) and The Port of Cromarty Firth: the first forty years (CFPA, 2014)